Stock market today: Alphabet and Microsoft push Wall Street toward its first winning week in a month

 Economists also said the weaker-than-expected reading on the overall U.S. economy from Thursday, which helped send stocks sliding, may not be as bad as it seemed on the surface.

-“The economy remains on solid footing,” Bank of America economists said in a report, pointing to solid buying trends from U.S. customers.
-Such a reading helps calm worries that the U.S. economy could be heading for a toxic mix of stagnating growth and high inflation, something that the Federal Reserve doesn’t have great tools to fix.
+“The economy remains on solid footing,” Bank of America economists said in a report, pointing to buying trends from U.S. customers.
+Such an interpretation helps calm worries that the U.S. economy could be heading for a toxic mix of stagnating growth and high inflation, something that the Federal Reserve doesn’t have great tools to fix.

-The higher-than-expected inflation reading from Thursday, though, will likely keep the Fed in a “wait-and see approach to cuts while giving policy more time to work” at its next meeting on Wednesday, they wrote in a BofA Global Research report.
+After indicating earlier that three cuts to interest rates could be on the way this year, top Fed officials have since said they could hold its main interest rate high for a while to ensure inflation heads down toward their 2% target.

+Friday's report on sticky inflation “underscores Vanguard’s belief that the Federal Reserve may find it’s unable to cut interest rates this year,” according to the investment giant's global head of portfolio construction, Roger Aliaga-Diaz.

-In stock markets abroad, Japan's Nikkei 225 rose 0.8% after the Bank of Japan ended a policy meeting with no major changes.
+In stock markets abroad, Japan's Nikkei 225 rose 0.8% after the Bank of Japan ended a policy meeting with no major changes to interest rates.
 Indexes were higher across much of the rest of Asia and Europe.

 AP Business Writer Yuri Kageyama contributed.